cran/accept/README.md

 To get a prediction for exacerbation rate, you will need to pass in a patient vector:

 ```
-results <- predictACCEPT(samplePatients[1,])
+results <- accept2(samplePatients[1,]) #accept2 uses the updated prediction model
 print(t(results))
 ```

-The **predictACCEPT()** function returns a data frame with the original patient data, along with the predictions for different treatment options.
+The **accept()** function returns a data frame with the original patient data, along with the predictions for different treatment options.

 To visualize the data, there is a graphing function called **plotExacerbations()**, which creates a Plotly bar graph.
 You have the option of selecting **probability** or **rate** for which prediction you want to see, and either **CI** or **PI** to select the confidence interval or prediction interval respectively.